-• A theory T is complete if for every closed Σ -formula, $T \vDash F$ or $T \vDash \neg F$.
+• A theory T is complete if for every closed Σ -formula F, $T \models F$ or $T \models \neg F$.

 Fragments of Theories

 A theory restricts only the nonlogical symbols.
 Restrictions on the logical symbols or the grammar are done by defining fragments of the logic.
 Two popular fragments: